sentriz/wrtag/README.md

     d["Release imported"]
 ```

+The admin interface has HTTP Basic authentication enabled by default with password **_wrtagadmin_** and **without a username**.
+It is recommended to change the default password.
+See the [`web-admin-password`](#options-1) option.

 ### API

 Jobs are added to the queue with an HTTP request like `POST <wrtag.host>/op/<copy|move>` with form value `path=<absolute path to directory>`.
 The form value can be an `application/x-www-form-urlencoded` form body, or URL query parameter.

 Authentication is done via a HTTP Basic authentication password **without a username**.
-The password is configured with the `web-api-key` config option.
+The API password is configured with the `web-api-key` config option.

 > [!WARNING]
 > HTTP Basic Authentication is only as secure as the transport layer it runs on.
 Make sure `wrtagweb` is secured using TLS behind your reverse proxy.